bonitasoft/bonita-doc/md/cases.md

 # Cases

-Logged on with the Administrator or Process Manager profile, you have rights to manage a case as follows:
+You need to be logged on Bonita with the Administrator profile or the Process Manager profile, in order to manage a case.

 ## Add a comment to a case